cybertraining-dsc/fa20-523-336/project/project.md

 The final and most complex area of the software’s processes include the calculations and results formulations functions.
 This is where all of the company’s stock data is computed to better understand the price action after the company exhibits an earnings call.
 This function formulates 10 main calculations listed in Table 1.

+The first set of calculation would be used to identify stocks that are projected to beat earnings based off the historical trend.
+Using a strategy like this is not recommended and most likely will not be very accurate as a trend does not always correlate to the company actually being profitable.

 **Table 1**: Table shows the calculations that are to be performed on the SP500 dataset.

 | Calculation  | Description  |